rpsu/devto-blog/README.md

-# One way publishing of your blog posts from a git repo to dev.to
+# Dev.to git: One way publishing of your blog posts from a git repo to dev.to

 ## First, what is dev.to?